-Located in the Diagnostic Center at Lakeside Hospital, CHI Health is proud to be the first in Omaha to provide 3D mammography to our patients and community.
+Located in the Diagnostic Centers at CHI Health Immanuel, CHI Health Lakeside and CHI Health Midlands, we are proud to be the first health system in Omaha to provide 3D mammography.
 While traditional mammography continues to be the gold standard for most patients, we now have yet another layer of diagnostic testing that has been proven to find cancers (specifically early stage cancers) at a higher rate.
 For patients who are considered high risk or have a family history of breast cancer, 3D mammography is the preferred method of imaging.

 What is 3D mammography?

 3D Mammography, or Digital Breast Tomosynthesis, allows doctors to examine breast tissue one layer at a time.
 It generates a stack of 1 mm slice images (“layers”) of breast tissue.
 Instead of viewing the complexities of your breast tissue in one flat image, the radiologist can examine the tissue one layer at a time.
 Fine details are more clearly visible, no longer hidden by overlapping tissue.